What is high impact professional learning?

 The High Impact Professional Learning (HIPL) model is a set of 5 elements, informed by global research, that support the professional growth of all teaching staff to deepen teaching practice for ongoing growth in student progress and achievement.

-The HIPL model is embedded in the department’s revised Professional Learning Policy for Teachers and School Staff.
+The HIPL model is embedded in the department’s revised Professional Learning for Teachers and School Staff Policy.
 The policy supports teachers, leaders and non-teaching staff in their ongoing development, which is critical to the progress and achievement of every student, teacher and school.

 High Impact Professional Learning to support student progress and achievement